Roadmap 2026

 The Discord integration will still be available.

 If you'd like to use Fluxer as a combined Discord + Patreon-style app, and you already have a large audience you'd bring over, email partners@fluxer.app.
-We're looking for early creators to test paid community features, and we can offer a lower fee while we learn what works.
+I'm looking for early creators to test paid community features, and Fluxer can offer a lower fee while the model gets tested.

 And more!

 Polls and scheduled events, profile connections, a theme marketplace, stage channels, activity sharing, streamer mode, DM folders, popping calls out into their own desktop windows, soundboard clips, community templates, public profile URLs, and better tools for instance operators and safety work.
-Fluxer will keep adding features, big and small.
+Fluxer will keep adding features.

 GIF search has maintenance work coming up.
 Fluxer currently relies on Tenor, but Google is shutting down the current Tenor API on 30 June 2026.
-KLIPY support already exists in the codebase and is the obvious replacement.
-GIFs are proxied through Fluxer either way, so providers do not see your IP address just because you searched for or viewed a GIF through the app.
+KLIPY support already exists in the codebase and is the planned replacement.
+GIFs are proxied through Fluxer either way, so providers don't see your IP address just because you searched for or viewed a GIF through the app.

 You can help shape the roadmap by joining the Fluxer HQ community, submitting issues in the GitHub repository, or emailing me.
 You can also support Fluxer directly: